onera/Fast/FastS/doc2/source/FastS.rst

 -------

-.. py:function:: FastS._computeStats(t, tmy, metrics)
+.. py:function:: FastS.PyTree._computeStats(t, tmy, metrics)

     Compute the space/time average of the flowfield in a tree tmy (in place).